mertusta1996/Csharp-3D-Viewer/README.md

 * /Model: Represents the data state of the 3D application, including the 3D mesh data, scene, texture id, and transformation vectors.

-* /Common: Default directory for sample models and textures.
+* /Examples: Sample 3D models and textures.

 ## 🤝 Contributing